-The Service Health Dashboard displays information on the health of your services based on the error budgets for their defined SLOs.
+The Service Health Dashboard displays information on the health of your services based on the error budgets or burn rates for their defined SLOs.
 The following are the definitions of the possible statuses:

 An indicator is a unique query that defines a metric in a given data source that describes some property of the observed service.
 The same indicator can be used in one or more SLOs.